boguscoder/cv/readme.md

 :  **Java:** 3+ years of Android apps development in both Java 7 and 8.
 Accustomed to both ant and gradle, ivy-friendly.
 Luckily no exposure to 'enterprise' Java world :)

-:  **Typescript:**  My current project is all things Typescript, besides that I've also made few contributions to several Visual Studio Code extensions that were written in TS.
-I had some brief experience with **React** and **ReactNative** too - created a prototype wrapping internal JavaScript API into **Node** module, exposed it to UWP and Android as ReactNative module and codegen-ed native API on top of that.
+:  **Typescript:**  Last 2 years at Skype client were all in Typescript with heavy **React** and **ReactNative** involvement.
+Also, made few contributions to several Visual Studio Code extensions that were written in TS; created a prototype wrapping internal JavaScript API into **Node** module, exposed it to UWP and Android as ReactNative module and codegen-ed native API on top of that.

 :  Some knowledge of **F#** and **Scala**, good with **Python**